Kentico/xperience-dynamics365-sales/README.md

 Contacts that were _already_ synchronized in the past (e.g. the "ContactDynamics365RelatedID" fields contains a Dynamics 365 contact ID) are synchronized again during the task execution.
 The Xperience contact data is compared to the Dynamics 365 contact data to check whether the information was updated since the last synchronization.
 If no mapped fields have changed, synchronization is skipped for that contact.
 If some fields have changed, a partial update is made to the Dynamics 365 contact to avoid unwanted triggering of workflows (e.g. if you have a process that runs whenever a contact's email address is updated).

+You can also synchronize a contact to Dynamics 365 regardless of their score by adding the __Import to Dynamics 365__ step to a [__Marketing automation__ process](https://docs.xperience.io/on-line-marketing-features/managing-your-on-line-marketing-features/marketing-automation/working-with-marketing-automation-processes).

 ### Activity synchronization

 This scheduled task loads all contacts that have been synchronized to Dynamics 365 and synchronizes their activities which were logged since the task's __Last run__ time.
 There is one exception- since activities are synchronized immediately when a new contact is created in Dynamics 365, this task will use the "ContactDynamics365SynchronizedOn" custom field to load only the activities logged after the synchronization time.